chipzx92/DataEngineeringI320/docs/presentations/sql/grouping/index.md

 ## GROUP BY on more than one column

 Sometimes we want to group by one than one field.
 In the data below there are two genders shown, but it's important for me to emphasize that there could be additional values for gender beyond 'man' and 'woman'.
-In fact Facebook, famously, eventually was shamed into introducing a free-form text field for gender: https://www.huffpost.com/entry/facebook-gender-free-form-field-_n_6762458?guccounter=1.
+In fact Facebook, famously, eventually [was shamed into introducing a free-form text field for gender](https://www.huffpost.com/entry/facebook-gender-free-form-field-_n_6762458?guccounter=1).

 While I do only use 'man' and 'woman' below, using a freeform text field, rather than codes like 1 or 2, or a set of prespecified values from a drop-down is bad practice.
-Free-form is much better than the category 'other,' because it is inaccurate and painful, as described by Bowker and Star (from the Information School world) in their book 'Sorting things out: classification and its consequences'.
+Free-form is much better than the category 'other,' because it is inaccurate and painful, as described by Bowker and Star (from the Information School world) in their book ['Sorting things out: classification and its consequences.'](https://mitpress.mit.edu/9780262522953/sorting-things-out/).

 However, in this database we have two values, 'man' and 'woman'.
-And we might want to know the average age for men and women, broken down by the zip code in which they live.
+And we might want to know the average age for those that chose each label, broken down by the zip code in which they live.

 Just as we can use more than one column with `ORDER BY` (using a second column to 'split ties' from our first column), we can use more than one column with `GROUP BY`.